kelyar/wix-ui-lib/README.md

         }
     </style>

-Color style parameters can use reserved theme colors in the stylesheet using the following refrenecs:
+Color style parameters can use reserved theme colors in the stylesheet using the following references:

-* white/black - primary white, black if the site theme is invereted
+* white/black - primary white, black if the site theme is inverted
-* black/white - primary black, white if the site theme is invereted
+* black/white - primary black, white if the site theme is inverted
 * primary-1 - defaults to red
 * primary-2 - defaults to blue
 * primary-3 - defaults to yellow